By: William C. Head, Board-Certified DUI Lawyer Atlanta and Drunk Driving Book Author

-Fewer options and a shorter time to file your Georgia Department of Driver Services appeal existed under prior law, that has been in effect since 1993.
-Under old law, the #1 rule was to prepare and file the DDS GA appeal within 10 business days, and attach a check for $150.
+Fewer options and a shorter time to file your Georgia Department of Driver Services appeal existed under prior law, which has been in effect since 1993.
+Under the old law, the #1 rule was to prepare and file the DDS GA appeal within 10 business days and attach a check for $150.

 New DUI Law in Georgia: Starting July 1, 2017, for DUI arrests made that date and AFTER, the limited permit lasts for 45 days, but the GA DDS appeal OR taking the interlock device option must be exercised within “30 calendar days.”